R0NAM1/SimpleCast/README.md

 - Ability to pause casting
 - PSK clients can kick other clients and toggle castability to the server
 - Windows, Mac and Linux clients (Python Script Bundled into Native Execution Format)
-- Chrome Extension (Eventually, so it can be used on ChromeOs devices)
 - Individual application window capture if I can find a cross platform library for it
 - Broadcast traffic for passive discovery and mDNS for active discovery